BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/30-Role.md

 ```
 The permission are send in the jwt token and can be use in the Back and the Front code.
 ### Permission in Front
-In the front application you should manage access to action butons with the function this.authService.hasPermission
+In the front application you should manage access to action buttons with the function this.authService.hasPermission
 ```js
   protected setPermissions() {
     this.canEdit = this.authService.hasPermission(Permission.Site_Update);